rgreminger/tilburg-science-hub/docs/workflow/workflow.md

         called **file exchange**.
 File exchanges are used to easily **"ping-pong" (upload or download) generated temporary or output files between different stages of the pipeline**.

+        - Examples for using a file exchange when **collaborating with others**:
-        Using a file exchange, a co-author building a prototype model on his laptop (see stage 2 of the pipeline) can already work a dataset that another author prepped on a high-performance workstation (this part of the pipeline), without having to actually build it him/herself on the laptop.
+            - A co-author builds a prototype model on his laptop (see stage 2 of the pipeline).
+            He/she can work on a dataset that you have prepped using a high-performance workstation (this part of the pipeline), without having to actually build the dataset him/herself from scratch.

+        - Examples for using a file exchange **without any collaboration**:
+            - You have built a data set on a high-performance workstation, and would like to work with a sample dataset on your laptop, without having to actually build the dataset from scratch.

+        - Examples when using a file exchange **is not necessary**:
+            - You are working exclusively on one computer, without any coauthors.

-        We'll explain later how to set up such temporary file services.
+        Curious on how to set up a file exchange?
+We'll explain that later.

 2. In the second stage of the pipeline, we have switched to our laptop, and pull in only the sample data set from the file exchange.
 That one is only a few